Lost Lake, Hessie Trailhead, Indian Peaks Wilderness Area, Colorado

 |Elevation Change:||+777' net elevation gain (+791' total roundtrip elevation gain)|

-Lost Lake is accessible from the Hessie Trailhead in the Indian Peaks Wilderness Area.
-This short, family-friendly hike is highlighted by aspen groves, wildflowers, streams, waterfalls, and a dramatic alpine backdrop.
-Visitors will enjoy easy shore access, good fishing, and numerous backcountry campsites at Lost Lake:
+Lost Lake is located 1.35 miles from Hessie Trailhead, just east of the Indian Peaks Wilderness boundary.
+This short, family-friendly hike is highlighted by aspen groves, waterfalls and a dramatic alpine backdrop.
+Visitors will enjoy good fishing and numerous backcountry campsites at Lost Lake:

 The trail begins on a steep dirt road lined with aspens and wildflowers, merging with the South Fork of Middle Boulder Creek at the King Lake - Devils Thumb Bypass Trail split (.85 miles : 9,455').
-Bear left over the creek toward Lost Lake.
-The trail closely follows the creek .25 miles to the Lost Lake Trail split (1.1 miles : 9,582').
+The trail crosses (left) over the creek and closely follows it to the Lost Lake Trail split (1.1 miles : 9,582').

-A voluminous waterfall drops through a narrow chute just before reaching this turnoff, where a number of spurs lead to creek-side viewing areas.
+A powerfall waterfall drops through a narrow chute just before reaching this turnoff, where a number of spurs lead to creek-side viewing areas.

 - N39 57.100 W105 35.696 — 2WD Parking Area for Hessie Trailhead